 If you’re looking for the best oil-based primer that has excellent adhesion properties to porous and tough surfaces, the KILZ Adhesion Primer is an option that you should consider.

 It has a high adhesion quality that can bond tough materials like vinyl, formica, or glass.
-We used it on an exterior surface and it displayed an even more secure bond.
+I used it on an exterior surface and it displayed an even more secure bond.
 It has a different formula but isn’t compromised in terms of quality.

-What We Like
+What i Like

-What We Don't Like
+What i Don't Like

 5. Diamond Brite Paint 1 Gallon Industrial Oil Base Enamel Primer in Gray 32900